MuchokiDavid/react-hooks-week-1-code-challenge/README.md

 ## Bonus Deliverables

 These bonus deliverables are here for extra challenge and won't affect score.
-Make sure to commit your work to save your progress before attempting the bonus deliverables!
+Make sure to commit my work to save my progress before attempting the bonus deliverables!

 As a user, I should be able to: